What is the Seal of Biliteracy?

-Earn a minimum score of 540 on the SAT on the English Benchmarks for Reading and Writing or a score of 18 on the English component and 21 on Reading component on the ACT
+Earn a minimum score of 480 on the Evidenced-Based Reading and Writing section of the SAT or a minimum score of 18 on the English section and composite score of a 21 on the ACT

 Earn a minimum overall score of 5.0 with minimum subtest scores in reading and writing of 4.2 on the ACCESS for English Language Learners

 Earn a 4 or 5 in the Advanced Placement language exam

 Earn a minimum score of intermediate high on the approved proficiency assessment (AAPPL or STAMP)